 What Does Liberal Arts Mean?

 Many students attend college so that they can pursue particular career paths such as teaching, engineering or accounting.
 Liberal arts students, however, are not necessarily training for specific professions; rather, they are pursuing more generalized knowledge.
 Liberal arts studies might prepare you for variable career choices and provide you with the diverse set of skills that employers look for.
 Learn more about liberal arts here.
-Schools offering Liberal Arts degrees can also be found in these popular choices.

 Liberal Arts Defined